Cherreads

 Adrian was there.

-He was sitting with two of his friends — Dylan, from Computer Science, and Liam, a medical student whose father owned a private hospital.
-They looked like guys who'd never struggled for anything.
+He was sitting with two of his friends.
+They were Dylan, from Computer Science, and Liam, a medical student whose father owned a private hospital.
+They looked like guys who never struggled for anything and had their paths laid out for them.
 Adrian leaned back in his chair, quietly listening as the others talked.

-Ryan kept his head down and went to the counter, pretending to count bills.
-Still, he could feel Adrian's presence across the room — that effortless composure that made everyone else seem too loud, too restless.
+Ryan kept his head down and went to the counter, pretending to count the bills in the drawer.
+Still, he could feel Adrian's presence across the room that made everyone else seem too loud, too different.

 When he left, he found himself irritated.
-Not because Adrian had done anything wrong — but because he hadn't.
-He just existed perfectly, and Ryan hated how aware he'd become of it.
+Not because Adrian had done anything wrong, but because he hadn't.
+He just existed perfectly, and Ryan hated how he was becoming so aware of it.

 Why was he even this aware?
 Because Ethan talked about him too much?
 Because of the tutoring suggestion?
 Or was it something else entirely?

-By mid-semester, he was running out of time.
-He hadn't asked for help.
-He hadn't improved.
-And the thought of failing again gnawed at him like a slow poison.
+By mid-semester, Ryan was starting to run out of time.
+He didn't ask for help.
+He didn't improve.
+And the thought of failing again, and having to drop his scholarship, wore him down like a slow poison.

 He knocked once.